He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 He was an impassioned conservative on campus.
 He was also clearly wealthy, one former friend remembers, and lived in his own large house in the Philadelphia suburbs.
 He started a conservative student magazine, called Analysis.
 Despite his wealth, however, Regnery never finished college.
 He said he was “still a couple credits short of a degree.”

 One reason he didn’t graduate, he told BuzzFeed News, was politics: He became impressed with the conservative icon of the moment, Barry Goldwater, the Republican senator from Arizona who memorably voted against the Civil Rights Act.
-Rather than finish his schoolwork, he said he joined “Citizens for Goldwater Miller” during 1964 presidential campaign.
+Rather than finish his schoolwork, he said he joined “Citizens for Goldwater Miller” during the 1964 presidential campaign.

 His most memorable effort, he claimed, was a convoluted scheme called Operation Dewdrop, intended to suppress Democratic voters in Philadelphia.
 At the time, he explained, the theory was that Democrats voted less in the rain.
 So on election day, he said, he tried to seed rain clouds by using dry ice and a twin-engine airplane.
 It didn’t rain, he recalled, but he burned his fingers from the dry ice canisters, a detail that helps add a ring of authenticity.
 Goldwater lost to Lyndon Johnson in a landslide.